Skip to content

 PredatorChaseSystem

-Steers predators toward their target prey, removes prey on contact.
+Steers predators toward their target prey and removes prey on contact.

 PreyRespawnSystem